More graphs with pair state transfer: Abstract

 \section{Abstract}

-Using graphs with clusters, we provide a unified approach for constructing graphs with pair state transfer—relative to the adjacency, Laplacian, and signless Laplacian matrix—between the same pair of states at the same time, despite being non-regular.
-We show that for each $k\geq 5$, there are infinitely many connected graphs with maximum valency $k$ admitting this property.
-This framework also aids in establishing sufficient conditions for pair state transfer in edge-perturbed graphs, including complete graphs and complete bipartite graphs.
-Furthermore, we utilize graph products to generate new infinite families of graphs with the above property.\\
+This paper has two main goals.
+First, we characterize perfect state transfer between $s$-pair states in strongly regular graphs, as well as graphs in association schemes admitting perfect state transfer between vertices.
+The second goal is to provide a unified approach for constructing non-regular graphs admitting pair state transfer—relative to the adjacency, Laplacian, and signless Laplacian matrix—between the same pair of states at the same time.
+In particular, we show that for each $k\geq 5$, there are infinitely many connected graphs with maximum valency $k$ admitting this property.
+We also utilize graph products to generate new infinite families of graphs with pair state transfer.\\

 {\bf keywords:} quantum walk, perfect state transfer, graph spectra, adjacency matrix, Laplacian matrix, signless Laplacian matrix

 {\bf MSC:} 05C50, 81P45